Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [x] The Quick Access Toolbar (QAT).
 - [ ] The Info Bar.

 #### Q91.
-When drawing a Start, Center, End arc, which key do you press to draw the arc in a clockwise direction?
+When drawing a Start, Center, or End arc, which key do you press to draw the arc in a clockwise direction?

 - [ ] D (direction).
 - [ ] C (clockwise).